 Gather Your Tools

 Before you get started, you will need to make sure that you have all of your tools available.
 While not everything discussed here is going to be entirely necessary, all of these tools will make your job much easier.
-While a carpet cleaner will make the job much easier, the good news is that you should be able to find almost everything you need to get the job done at your local grocery store – as long as you’re OK with putting in a little elbow grease.
+While being equipped with the best carpet cleaner for pets will make the job much easier, the good news is that you should be able to find almost everything you need to get the job done at your local grocery store – as long as you’re OK with putting in a little elbow grease.

 You’ll definitely want to start your shopping trip with a few good sponges.
 This tool is going to help you to scrub away stains, but you can use a rag if you don’t feel like spending the money at the store.
 You can likewise use a good, soft-bristled toothbrush in order to do so serious scrubbing, though you do need to be careful that you are not too hard on your carpet.